Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem

-\end{example} \begin{example} This example is constructed to show that our bound for eigenvalues and eigenvectors is also sensitive on perturbations of Jordan blocks if they appear in the canonical form of the matrix pair $(A,B)$.
-In this small experimental example, $M$, $C$ and $K$ are chosen as:
+\begin{example} This example is constructed to show that our bound for eigenvalues and eigenvectors is also sensitive to perturbations of Jordan blocks if they appear in the canonical form of the matrix pair $(A,B)$.
+In this small academic example, $M$, $C$ and $K$ are chosen as:

 The Jordan form of the linearized pair $(A,B)$ is